Turkey Broth

 2. Cook the turkey broth using one of these methods:

-- Stovetop: Bring to a boil, reduce to a simmer, and simmer, uncovered, for 2-3 hours.
+- Stovetop: Bring to a boil and reduce to a low simmer.
+Simmer, uncovered, for 2-3 hours.

 - Crockpot: Cover with the lid and slow cook on LOW for 8-12 hours.